-1. Go to Library > Tools > Management Dashboard > Dynamic Signage Configuration > System Configuration > Dynamic Signage Director Settings > Content Validation Parameters.
+Go to More > Management Dashboard > Dynamic Signage Configuration > System Configuration > Dynamic Signage Director Settings > Content Validation Parameters.

-Note: Since you can upload images, videos, channels and external content, each type has different issues involved in troubleshooting them.
+Note: Since you can upload images and videos, each type has different issues involved in troubleshooting them.
 For images and videos, clear the warning here.

-2. Check the resolution parameters of your assets to be certain they fall within the ranges allowed.
+Check the resolution parameters of your assets to be certain they fall within the ranges allowed (Figure 50 on page 151).